leo90614/Mini-Ai-Pipeline/README.md

 1) The dataset contains only 300 short sentences, so the model’s strong performance may not fully generalize to noisy or real-world text.
 With such a small dataset, the train/test split can also influence the metrics noticeably.

-2) The baseline is intentionally very simple, which makes the performance gap with the transformer model look larger than it would be with a stronger baseline such as TF-IDF or logistic regression.
+2) The baseline is intentionally very simple, which makes the performance gap with the transformer model look larger than it would be with a stronger baseline.

 3) The pipeline relies entirely on a pretrained model without any fine-tuning, meaning it never learns from our dataset directly.
 Real applications usually require some tuning to handle slang, sarcasm, or longer documents.

 4) The project focuses only on binary sentiment (positive vs. negative).
 Real sentiment tasks often include neutral or mixed cases, which would require a more complex labeling and modeling setup.

-Despite these limitations, the project still demonstrates the core idea of building a small AI pipeline and highlights the clear differences between a naïve baseline and a modern transformer model.

 Overall, this project helped me clearly see how all pieces of an AI system fit together.